maranton/is/Part-4.-Initial-State.md

 Go to [https://www.initialstate.com/app#/register/](https://www.initialstate.com/app#/register/) and create a new account.

 ###Step 2: Install the ISStreamer
-Install the Initial State Python module onto your Pi.
+Install the Initial State Python module onto your Pi:

 At a command prompt (don’t forget to SSH into your Pi first), run the following command:

 ```
+$ cd /home/pi/
 $ \curl -sSL https://get.initialstate.com/python -o - | sudo bash
 ```